ttttonyhe/ttttonyhe/README.md

 + Tony / Lipeng He / Him
 + A blogger, podcaster, student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), Class of 2025, [Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization)
 + Interested in changing the world, currently digging in the field of :computer:&nbsp;**Mathematics and Software Engineering**
-+ Addicted to Dope Tech including Digital products, Web 3.0 and blockchain technologies etc.
++ Addicted to productivity tools, Web 3.0 and blockchain technologies etc.
 + Currently just living a meaningless life with unachievable goals